yoursamlan/typeseeker/README.md

 ## Getting Started
 Set up a local server and serve the files to start playing the game.<br> A server is needed because the wordlist is being loaded from another file.<br>
-It won't work by just opening the html file, but it should when served from even the simplest http server.<br> A fast choice is the [Chrome Web Server extension](https://github.com/kzahel/web-server-chrome)<br>
+A fast choice is the [Chrome Web Server extension](https://github.com/kzahel/web-server-chrome)<br>

 Try out the game here - [typeseeker...](https://alexnjoroge.github.io/typeseeker/)